obawp/moodle-docker/Readme.md

 ## What's this?

-This is a fast, simple and clean install for Moodle with docker in few steps.
+This is a fast, simple and clean install for Moodle (or Iomad) with docker in few steps.

 ## Demonstration